 Visitors to Albuquerque’s high-end Hotel Parq Central and its Instagram-worthy rooftop cocktail lounge, Apothecary, might not be aware of its history as a location for haunted happenings.
-Before it was overhauled and made into luxe accommodations, the building decades as a hospital and psychiatric facility.
+Before it was overhauled and made into luxe accommodations, the building spent decades as a hospital and psychiatric facility.
 It’s not just recent visitors who’ve seen ghostly apparitions, either.
 Former patients of the hospital claim that during their stays, they experienced disembodied voices, objects being moved by unseen forces, and a feeling of constantly being watched.
-These experiences continued to give them nightmares well after they were discharged.
 To this day, visitors often have the feeling of being watched, too, and a group of ghost hunters supposedly communicated with the spirit of a former patient using a flashlight.
-As one of the most easily-accessible haunted sites on this list, it’s a must-visit for everyone during the Halloween season.
+Grab a drink, book a room, and keep your eyes and ears peeled!

 One of the state’s most famous haunted locations, the story of the ghost that supposedly dwells in the KiMo Theater reads like something straight out of a scary movie.
 In 1951, a water heater exploded in the theater, killing several people, including a six-year-old named Bobby.
 His ghost is a poltergeist, a spirit that likes to cause mischief.
 It’s tradition for performers at the KiMo to leave Bobby a small gift or treat — often donuts — to earn his affection and trust so he doesn’t interfere with their performance.
 He supposedly messes with the electricity, opens and closes doors repeatedly, and drops cables and other equipment from the ceiling in order to distract the performers and make them forget their lines.
 Are these stories true, and is there really a poltergeist that haunts the historic theater?
 We chatted with Larry Parker, the general manager of the KiMo Theater, to hear his take — spoiler alert: He’s not a believer.